locationtech/jts/doc/TOOLS.md

        jtsop
        jtsop -help

- * Compute the area of a WKT geometry, output it
+ * Compute the area of a WKT geometry and output it

        jtsop -a some-geom.wkt -f txt area

- * Compute the unary union of a WKT geometry, output as WKB
+ * Compute the unary union of a WKT geometry and output as WKB

        jtsop -a some-geom.wkt -f wkb Overlay.unaryUnion

- * Compute the union of two geometries in WKT and WKB, output as WKT
+ * Compute the union of two geometries in WKT and WKB and output as WKT

        jtsop -a some-geom.wkt -b some-other-geom.wkb -f wkt Overlay.Union

- * Compute the buffer of distance 10 of a WKT geometry, output as GeoJSON
+ * Compute the buffer of distance 10 of a WKT geometry and output as GeoJSON

        jtsop -a some-geom.wkt -f geojson Buffer.buffer 10

- * Compute the buffer of a literal geometry, output as WKT
+ * Compute the buffer of a literal geometry and output as WKT

        jtsop -a "POINT (10 10)" -f wkt Buffer.buffer 10

  * Output a literal geometry as GeoJSON

        jtsop -a "POINT (10 10)" -f geojson

+ * Compute an operation on a geometry and output only geometry metrics and timing

+       jtsop -v -a some-geom.wkt Buffer.buffer 10